-Garage liability insurance refers to insurance needed for auto repair shops, auto dealerships, tow truck drivers, and service stations.
-The primary coverage type is general liability insurance, which covers third-party bodily injury and property damage caused by garage operations as well as vehicles in the business’s care, custody, or control.
+Garage liability insurance is a policy auto repair shops, dealerships, tow truck drivers, and service stations need.
+It covers third-party bodily injury and property damage caused by garage operations as well as vehicles in the business’s care, custody, or control.
 The annual cost of garage liability insurance typically starts between $300 to $1,000 annually.

 Providers like CoverWallet make getting garage liability insurance for your small business easy with online quotes and experts available to provide individual guidance and make sure you are protected properly.
 Complete a free, no-obligation questionnaire online and get covered in minutes.